ralph0211/RobotApocalypse/README.md

 # Robot Apocalypse

 This is a REST API built using .NET 6 that stores information about survivors and the resources they own.
 This is a bare minimum fulfilment of the specifications of the project.
+Most of the endpoints are the default scaffolded by .NET.
+However, a few have been updated to demonstrate use of MediatR

 ## Setup